lenocruz/minishift/README.md

 ***You can't proceed if your vm or physical computer is not capable of virtualization, check it by running "grep -E '(vmx|svm)' /proc/cpuinfo", it should output either vmx or svm.***

-Do these after the vm had been provisioned and it should be executed to itself, login/su/sudo to root.
+Do this after the vm had been provisioned and it should be executed to itself, login/su/sudo to root.

 ```
 curl https://raw.githubusercontent.com/itikabc/minishift/master/script1.sh | /bin/bash